 - 1. The Request for Cash shall always be accompanied by the Consolidated Support Sheet and invoices to support all costs. - 2.
 At least one Request for Cash must be submitted monthly.
-You may submit more than one after approval, but you must submit AT LEAST one month. - 3.
+You may submit more than one RFC, but you must submit AT LEAST one month. - 3.
 A Request for Cash must not include cost incurred during two of the Project Sponsor's State's fiscal years.
 An individual cost falls into the fiscal year in which it is incurred based on invoice date. - 4.
 Costs eligible for reimbursement must be incurred during the contract period. - 5.
 The Project Sponsor is responsible for providing a Monthly Report.
 This will include beneficiaries and financial reporting.
-Failure to submit these documents monthly will result in a delay of processing the Request for Cash. - Sub-recipients must comply with policies and procedures for submitting the annual CAPER (HMIS/Comparable Database).
+Failure to submit these documents monthly will result in a delay of processing the Request for Cash. - 6.
+Sub-recipients must comply with policies and procedures for submitting the annual CAPER (HMIS/Comparable Database).
 All HOPWA Project Sponsors must submit the report to MHC by July 15th of each reporting year.
-Reporting periods run from July 1 through June 30th of the subsequent year.
+Reporting periods run from July 1 through June 30th of the subsequent year. - 7.
+Agencies must submit all RFC by 15th of each month.
+If the 15th falls on a weekend, the RFC must be submitted the following business day. - 8.
+Agencies are required to submit verification of payment to vendors identified on the RFC. - a.
+For example, cancel checks (front & back) or bank statements.